VideoLLM Knows When to Speak: Enhancing Time-Sensitive Video Comprehension with Video-Text Duet Interaction Format: Introduction

-To prove the effectiveness of the video-text duet interaction format, we construct \datasetname, a dataset to facilitate the training of a versatile VideoLLM following the video-text duet interaction format. \datasetname is constructed by reformatting existing dense video captioning and temporal video grounding datasets by inserting each turn of the conversation at a proper position within the video.
-We also propose Multi-Answer Video Grounded QA (MAGQA), a novel task that requires the model to generate answers at appropriate positions within the video in a real-time manner, to align with potential applications of live-streaming video comprehension.
+To prove the effectiveness of the video-text duet interaction format, we construct \datasetname, a dataset to facilitate the training of a versatile VideoLLM following the video-text duet interaction format.
+We propose Multi-Answer Video Grounded QA (MAGQA), a novel task that requires the model to generate answers at appropriate timespans in a real-time manner to align with potential applications of live-streaming video comprehension.
 We also train \modelname, a VideoLLM that implements our proposed video-text duet interaction format.
 Initialized with LLaVA-OneVision \cite{Li2024LLaVAOneVisionEV} and trained with \datasetname at a low cost, \modelname achieves significant performance improvement in various time-sensitive tasks, and is able to generate responses in real-time as the video plays.